mdavis-xyz/paragraphiser_bot_aws/README.md

 The template bot scans self posts in r/bottest, and comments on that post if it contains the word 'potato'.
 If that post is later edited, it updates the comment.

+* Set up your local machine with the credentials of your aws account if you haven't already, using `aws configure`

+Let's install the python packages we need for the tooling.
+* Run `./makeForDeploy.sh` in a terminal.
+(Alternatively just install the `boto3` library into your OS)
+* This will create a virtual environment in `./env`
+* Activate this virtual environment with `. ./env/bin/activate`

+This template comes with a fully fledged AWS deployment tooling.
+It's more general than just reddit bots or just lambda functions.
+Read 'How it works' to understand the detail'.

+You can deploy to different stages (e.g. `dev` vs `prod`).
+If you don't know what that means, just use `dev`.

+To deploy the bot:

+* run `python deploy.py -s dev`
+   * `-s dev` tells the system to deploy to the dev stage.
+You can replace `dev` with `prod` or any other string.
+   * This could take 5 minutes if it's your first run

+You should see all green when the command finishes.

+Submit a post in r/bottest and wait for the bot to respond.
+It's currently polling for new posts every 10 minutes, so you may have to wait 10 minutes.

+If you don't want to wait for 10 minutes:

+* log into the AWS console in a browser
+* go to Lambda
+* search for `checkForNew`
+* Select the corresponding lambda
+* trigger it (you'll have to set up a 'test' configuration.
+This is fairly straightforward.
+Just use the default payload, or an empty payload.)
+* If you see red in the console, read the error message there, then redeploy.
+For more advanced debugging methods, read 'Debugging and logs'

+## Customise the logic

 To change what the criteria is, go into `data/util/common.py`.
  * `generate_reply` takes in a [praw submission](https://praw.readthedocs.io/en/latest/code_overview/reddit_instance.html?highlight=submission#praw.Reddit.submission) object. ([praw](https://praw.readthedocs.io/en/latest/index.html) is the library used to talk to the reddit API).
    * `submission.id` is the unique identifier of each post.
 This is a short string which appears in the url in your browser when you look at the post.